-4.1 Land uses or developments that were in existence and received approval under the previous Bylaws shall be allowed to continue.
+- A) Regulations for the zoning districts are outlined in the following sections of this Zoning Bylaw. - B) Land uses or developments that were in existence and received approval under previous Bylaws shall be allowed to continue.
 However, if the uses do not comply with this Zoning Bylaw no alterations or enlargements of the land use or development shall take place except in conformity with the relevant development standards in this Bylaw.

-Part 5 Agricultural District - A
+Part 5 Agricultural District - AG